Tarangire Treetops: Our full report

 - Security measures

 - Tarangire Treetops has plenty of askaris (security guards) who escort guests around the camp at night, when animals sometimes wander into camp.
-Each treehouse is equipped with a two-way radio for requesting an escort.
-The rooms also have panic buttons.
+Each treehouse is equipped with a telephone to communicate with the main area.

 - Fire safety